magbak/maplib/README.md

 2021, pp. 349–377.

 ## Licensing
-All code is licensed to [Prediktor AS](https://www.prediktor.com/) under the Apache 2.0 license unless otherwise noted, and has been financed by [The Research Council of Norway](https://www.forskningsradet.no/en/) (grant no. 316656) and [Prediktor AS](https://www.prediktor.com/) as part of a PhD Degree.
+All code copyrighted to [Prediktor AS](https://www.prediktor.com/) with an Apache 2.0 license unless otherwise noted, and has been financed by [The Research Council of Norway](https://www.forskningsradet.no/en/) (grant no. 316656) and [Prediktor AS](https://www.prediktor.com/) as part of a PhD Degree.